hibbitts-design/hibbitts-design-org-blog/posts/2017-07-27-a-few-more-thoughts-about-what-problems-open-course-hub-can-solve/post.md

 _**Unable to leverage existing Web authoring skills or standards on the current Learning Platform**_
 With Grav CMS built using many of today's best standards (i.e. Markdown, Twig, YAML, etc.) and extensible architecture both educators and students can further shape the Course Hub using their Web authoring skills.

-In addition, the Grav Open Course Hub was intentionally designed to work with your existing Learning Platform (by 'flipping' it and making the Course Hub the primary online space for students, as shown below with an LMS as the existing Learning Platform).
+In addition, the Grav Open Course Hub was intentionally designed to work with your existing Learning Platform (by 'flipping' it, where an open platform such as the Grav CMS is in the control of course participants and serves as an alternative front-end to the institutional LMS).
 This means that instructors can immediately start to address the above problems while still using their existing Learning Platform to store sensitive student data and other course requirements.

 ![Git Sync Wizard](flipped-lms.png)
 _Figure 1.
 Flipped LMS approach using Grav Open Course Hub with Git Sync_